Cutting a Cake Is Not Always a 'Piece of Cake': A Closer Look at the Foundations of Cake-Cutting Through the Lens of Measure Theory: The Rules of the Game

 Clearly, $(\Sigma)$ implies $\mathrm{(A)}$~-- take $A_1=A$, $A_2 = B$, and $A_i=\emptyset$ for $i\geq 3$~-- and $\mathrm{(A)}$ is equivalent to the so-called \textbf{strong additivity}, defined as $v(A\cup B) = v(A)+v(B) - v(A\cap B)$: Just observe that $A\cup B = [A\setminus(A\cap B)] \cup [B\setminus(A\cap B)] \cup [A\cap B]$, i.e., $A\cap B\neq\emptyset$ counts towards both $v(A)$ and $v(B)$ but only once in $v(A\cup B)$, hence the correction $-v(A\cap B)$.
 Finally, (strong) additivity implies monotonicity.

 The assumption that $\calA$ is an algebra makes sure that we can indeed perform all of the above manipulations with sets without ever leaving $\calA$.
-Note, however, that $(\Sigma)$ and $\mathrm{(D)}$ impose further assumptions on the structure of $\calA$.
+Note, however, that $(\Sigma)$ and $\mathrm{(D)}$ require a certain richness assumption on $\calA$, which need not be satisfied for an algebra; for example, a union of countably many member sets need not be in the algebra.
+In other words: The properties $(\Sigma)$ and $\mathrm{(D)}$ affect both $v$ and $\calA$.